benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 20.md

 - if an output port is "available", an input port can always transmit to it without being blocked by the switching fabric itself
 - nontrivial to achieve

-Crossbars are nonblocking by design and shared memory can be designed to be nonblocking if the memory access is fast enough
+Crossbars are nonblocking by design and shared memory can be designed to be nonblocking if the memory access is fast enough.

+With a nonblocking fabric, queues aren't formed due to the switching fabric and there are no queues due to inefficiencies at the input port or switching fabric.

+Queues form as a result of contention for the output port.
+They are unavoidable given the route.